HussieniEltawil/HussieniEltawil/README.md

 # 📫 Connect With Me

-- LinkedIn
+- 💼 LinkedIn
-- GitHub
-- Email
+- 📧 Email
+- 🌍 Saudi Arabia
+- 💻 Open to Remote Opportunities

 ---

 <div align="center">

-### ⭐ Thanks for visiting my profile!
+### ⭐ Thanks for visiting my GitHub Profile!

-Always open to collaborating on Data Analytics and Business Intelligence projects.
+If you like my work, don't forget to ⭐ my repositories.

 </div>